dstore-dbap/LumberMill/README.md

 * Permutate, takes a list in the event data emits events for all possible permutations of that list.

 #### Outputs

 * DevNullSink, discards all data that it receives.
-* StdOutHandler, prints all received data to standard out.
+* StdOutSink, prints all received data to standard out.
-* ElasticSearchOutput, stores data entries in an elasticsearch index.
+* ElasticSearchSink, stores data entries in an elasticsearch index.

 #### Misc modules

 * RedisClient, use redis to store and retrieve values, e.g. to store the result of the XPathParser modul.
 * Facet, collect all encountered variations of en event value over a configurable period of time.
 * Statistics, simple statistic module.
-* TrackEvents, keep track of events beeing processed and requeue them after e.g. a crash.
+* TrackEvents, keep track of events being processed and requeue them after e.g. a crash.
 * Tarpit, slows event propagation down - for testing.

 GambolPutty makes use of the following projects: